Folk singer admits sexually abusing girl

 Folk singer Noel Murphy admits sexually abusing girl

-An Irish folk singer has admitted sexually abusing a girl in north Wales four decades ago.
+A folk singer has admitted sexually abusing a girl in north Wales four decades ago.

 Noel Murphy, 74, assaulted the girl, who was aged 11 or 12 at the time, when he was on tour in the 1970s.